rthrbrs/styleguide/docs/Places.md

 ## Azerbaijan

 Use **Azerbaijani** when referring to the Republic of Azerbaijan and its citizens.
 When discussing the Turkic ethnic group inhabiting northern Iran and Azerbaijan, use the adjective **Azeri**.
+See also: [Former Soviet Republics](Places.md#former-soviet-republics).

 ### Nagorno-Karabakh

 **[TO DO]**

+## Bosnia and Herzegovina

 ## Czech Republic

+## Israel and the Palestinian Territories

+**TODO**

+### Jerusalem

+To avoid perceptions of bias with regard to the status of the city of Jerusalem, which remains unresolved, identify this location simply as **Jerusalem**, without mentioning the country.

+### Gaza Strip

+**TODO**

+### West Bank

+For places located in the West Bank, including Israeli settlements, write **West Bank** in the second part of the location strap.

+???+ note "Example"

+    Ramallah, West Bank
+    Maale Adumim, West Bank

 ## Kosovo